notlath/securelock/README.md

 1. Click "Browse" and select the file you want to encrypt
 2. Click "🔒 Encrypt"
-3. The encrypted file will be saved with a `.securelock` extension in the same directory as the original file
+3. The file will be encrypted and saved with a `.securelock` extension.

 ### Decrypting a File

 1. Click "Browse" and select a `.securelock` file
 2. Enter your RSA private key password in the password field
 3. Click "🔓 Decrypt"
-4. The decrypted file will be saved in the same directory with a `_decrypted` suffix
+4. The file will be decrypted back to its original name, and the `.securelock` file will be deleted
+   - If a file with the original name already exists, you'll be asked if you want to overwrite it

 ### Self-Destruct Mechanism